 Scope wrote about this recently, detailing why newspapers used to be hugely profitable and now are not.

 Financial pressures from the market collapse have led to huge cuts in media at national, regional and local levels with the greatest losses, in general, at smaller outlets, some of which have collapsed.

-However, this is not the death of original media, because media did not begin as a for-profit enterprise.
-In this part of the world, its roots are in philanthropy – sort of.
+However, this is not the death of original media, because media did not begin as a for-profit enterprise - its roots are in philanthropy, sort of.

 Newspapers in this part of the world started in the mid-17th century as propaganda tools of the protagonists in the English Civil War (and, thus, the very first news was Fake News).
 They were never profitable, originally - that was never their purpose.

 Centuries later, successive governments regarded them as so potentially dangerous in fomenting dissent that Stamp Duty was increased to crippling levels in 1792.
 This was effectively to force those who did not receive government grants out of business for expressing unfavourable opinion.

 By the mid- to late-19th Century the political press was born and by the 1880s it was widely viewed that ownership of the Times was equivalent to controlling 100 MPs.

 The great newspaper magnates – Beaverbrook, Northcliffe et al - were more concerned with political influence than making money.
 Newspapers run explicitly for profit dates from the mid-20th Century.

 So, the history of media is rich and colourful and rough as hell.

 But media is still important.
 It is still vital, at least in principle, even if many of its key purposes are not being met.
 The question, therefore, is how to create a news landscape that works.